FET-IVF: Frozen Embryo Transfer Tips, Timelines and Beyond

 This helps change the angle of the uterus and makes the transfer easier, allowing your doctor to see the catheter clearly with a trans-abdominal ultrasound to achieve the best placement of your embryo during transfer.

-Tip 12: Avoid Sexual Intercourse After the Transfer
+12. Avoid Sexual Intercourse After the Transfer

+Research has shown that sexual intercourse can trigger uterine contractions and disrupt the embryo transferring into your uterus.
 Because of this, give yourself (and your pelvic) rest after the embryo transfer.
 Don't worry - this is only temporary and your fertility doctor can give you personalized guidance on when you can begin having sex again.

-Tip 13: Keep Taking Fertility Medications After the Transfer
+13. Keep Taking Fertility Medications After the Transfer

 Remember to keep taking prescribed fertility medications (typically progesterone and estrogen), staying away from sex, and taking a folic acid supplement (if you haven't already).
 This will prevent neural tube defects and has been linked to lower risk of congenital heart defects in babies.